team of professionals sitting in office

 cyber security, professional doing identity check

+Ensure your KYC provider encompasses all of the features you need.
 While some KYC providers might — for example — offer AML screening but omit the use of facial biometrics, SmartSearch’s innovative platform for AML compliance covers all aspects of KYC.

 The core elements of the Know Your Customer process explained

 The exact KYC process steps you take can depend on what KYC tools you have at your disposal.
-However, here is a basic breakdown of what we would consider the proper KYC steps to follow, enabling you to comprehensively confirm customer identity while adhering to AML law.
+However, here is a basic breakdown of what we would consider the proper KYC steps to follow, enabling you to comprehensively confirm customer identity while adhering to AML regulations.

 Though this is traditionally the order in which the steps ought to be taken, technological advances have allowed for a less cumbersome alternative.
 With SmartSearch’s AML platform, you can run the customer’s name, DOB and address through a full AML check in just a few seconds.